TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 Prepare a config for a new host:

 > **If** there is no hardware configuration yet for your mainboard/server type:
-> Generate a `hardware-configuration.nix` on the server with `nixos-generate-config --dir .` and copy it into `modules/hardware/$hardwarename.nix`.
+> Generate a `hardware-configuration.nix` on the server with `nixos-generate-config --no-filesystems --dir .` and copy it into `modules/hardware/$hardwarename.nix`.
 > You can use `inv reformat-install-nixos wrongHostname $eth0` with a wrong hostname to netboot the server.
 > It will print an ssh command you can use to ssh into it.